Backup and Recovery

 Today, we store our entire lives on our devices.
 Which means if we lose them, we could be losing much more than just the hardware itself.
 What would you do if you lost all of the photos on your phone?
 Or thousands of emails?
 When it comes to your personal data, backing it up just seems like common sense.

 Backing up business data on the other hand, which this post will cover, isn’t as intuitive for many organizations.
 But maybe it should be.
-Enterprises now average an astounding 288 SaaS apps, and by the end of 2022, 86% of organizations expect 80% of their software to be in the cloud.
-It’s only a matter of time before every company is operating exclusively in the cloud.
+Enterprises now average an astounding 288 SaaS apps, and by 2025, Gartner estimates that over 95% of new digital workloads will be deployed on cloud-native platforms, up from 30% in 2021.
+It's only a matter of time before every company is operating exclusively in the cloud.

 While there are obvious advantages to this move, like scalability, cost-savings, and customization, it comes with risks as well.
 As SaaS continues to pervade, concerns about the ability of cloud service providers to safeguard customer data have largely diminished.
 However, this has created a false sense of security because organizations fail to realize that it’s their responsibility-not the SaaS provider’s-to protect all data stored in the cloud.